This post may contain affiliate links. Please read our disclosure policy.

 cooked meatballs on a baking sheet.

-1. Simmer in Sauce: In a medium-sized saucepan (about 2-quarts), bring your marinara or tomato sauce to a simmer.
-Add the baked meatballs to the sauce, cover loosely with a lid, and let them simmer on low heat for about 10 minutes.
+1. Simmer in Sauce: In a 2-quart saucepan, bring the marinara or tomato sauce to a simmer.
+Add the meatballs, cover loosely, and simmer on low for 10 minutes.

 meatballs simmering in a pot of spaghetti sauce.

-1. Cook the Spaghetti: While the meatballs are simmering, boil water in a medium-sized pot.
+1. Cook the Pasta: While the meatballs simmer, boil water in a medium pot.
 Cook the spaghetti until al dente, then drain.

-2. Combine and Serve: Toss the cooked spaghetti with the sauce and meatballs.
-Transfer everything to a serving bowl.
+2. Combine: Toss the cooked spaghetti with the sauce and meatballs.

 a yellow bowl filled with spaghetti and meatballs next to a wedge of fresh parmesan cheese and a brown napkin.